 In order for any business to run smoothly, the employees need to work as a team; it is no secret that all staff have problems with each other from time to time, but if you can put a stop to it sooner than later then you find that everyone will work together with ease and through transparency and regular meetings, the departments work well together as well.

 Between problem solving and keeping the office morale at a high, a manager is also responsible for ensuring that targets are achieved and budgets are met.
 It is easy to decide to spend money on printing, but without a good budget in place, the business won’t prosper.

 What’s more, you need to ensure the environment you are making for your staff is safe, which is where importance of the health and safety law comes into place.
 A healthy working environment is a happy working environment.
 It doesn’t matter if all your staff sit at computers all day or they work with heavy machinery; inevitably accidents happen from time to time and if you are prepared and have put procedures in place, the chance of an accident is dramatically reduced.

 Every business should know and follow the health and safety law and ensure that all their senior staff members attend training to make the workplace a safe and enjoyable place to work.
-A reputable health and safety course for managers to consider is the NEBOSH General Certificate in Occupational Health & Safety.
+A reputable health and safety course for managers is the IOSH Managing Safely. f you want to study further after this course consider the NEBOSH General Certificate in Occupational Health & Safety.

 - CIEH Level 2 Health and Safety in the Workplace